-Writing means compilation of texts and the writing process involves calligraphy and grammar.
+Writing process involves compilation of texts as well as orthography and grammar.
 The right meaning of words, grammatically correct spelling and correct syntax and grammar contractions must be acquired in order to attain a good penmanship (Cain and Oakhill, 2007: 41-76).
 Learning grammar, especially the use of punctuation marks is one of the most difficult tasks for students.
 This is confirmed by international comparative studies (e.g., OECD 2009, 2013) and the result of national academic placement tests in the native language (Sinka, 2009; Vardja, 2008).

 By the end of basic school students must be familiar with the phonetic system of the language, the basis of orthography and be able to follow the basic rules covered at school (The National Curriculum for Basic Schools, 2010).
-Students must be able to construct proper sentences and use punctuation marks in simple sentences and in easier compound sentences, as well as apply this knowledge when creating texts.
+Students have to construct proper sentences and use punctuation marks in simple and easier compound sentences, as well as apply this knowledge when creating texts.
 A variety of language teaching practices and strategies must be used to improve students' penmanship (Uibu and Männamaa, 2014: 96-131).
-Different ways of frontal work or cooperative learning should be used depending on the topic and goal of teaching (Entwistle, 1998: 225-258).
+Different ways of individual work or cooperative learning should be used depending on the topic and goal of teaching (Entwistle, 1998: 225-258).
 The general trend prevailing currently in language teaching is to move from teacher-centred teaching to student-centred learning where the teacher encourages analysis and creativity (Mattarima and Hamdan, 2011: 238-248).
-The inductive approach is recommended in language teaching (Allahyar and Ramezanpour, 2011: 240-243).
-On the contrary to the deductive learning which proceeds from the principle that at first students get acquainted with language rules followed by explanatory examples and exercises.
-The inductive approach starts with presenting examples and a student formulates a rule on the basis of these examples (Thornbury, 1999).
+On the contrary to the deductive learning which proceeds from the principle that at first students get acquainted with language rules followed by explanatory examples and exercises, the inductive approach starts with presenting examples and a student formulates a rule on the basis of these examples (Thornbury, 1999).

 The aim of this study is to ascertain how native language teachers explain mistakes in orthography, syntax and determination of the sentences' purpose of communication in students' texts and what practices they use to correct these mistakes.
-The study also analyses the strategies that teachers consider effective in preventing grammar mistakes.
-It also looks into the differences in opinions on effective language teaching strategies of teachers with different experience.
+The study also analyses the strategies that teachers consider effective in preventing students' grammar mistakes.
+It also looks into the differences in opinions on effective language teaching strategies of teachers with different teaching experience.